title

 Apr 10 Hindenburg wins re-election as Germany's president with the support of moderates who vote for him in an effort to defeat Hitler.

 May 15 In Japan, naval officers, army cades and right-wing civilians attempt to overthrow the government.
 They assassinate Prime Minister Inukai Tsuyoshi.
-They also wanted to kill his guest, Charlie Chaplin, but the failed.
-During their trail they will proclaim their loyalty to the Emperor, arouse patriotic sympathies and receive light sentences.
+They also wanted to kill his guest, Charlie Chaplin, but they failed.
+During their trial they will proclaim their loyalty to the Emperor, arouse patriotic sympathies and receive light sentences.

 Jun 1 German chancellor Heinrich Brüning resigns.
 President Hindenburg asks fellow monarchist Franz von Papen to form a new government.
 Papen will have little support in parliament or from the public.
 A crisis in who is to be chancellor is in the making.

-Jun 4 Unhappiness with the economy inspires Chile's Air Force. led by Commodre Grove, to overthrow a democratically elected government.
+Jun 4 Unhappiness with the economy inspires Chile's Air Force, led by Commodore Grove, to overthrow a democratically elected government.
 A Socialist Republic is proclaimed.
-Executive power is vested in a junta that includes represention from the other military services.
+Executive power is vested in a junta that includes representation from the other military services.

-Jun 6 Congress and the Hoover administration create the nation's the first gas tax.
+Jun 6 Congress and the Hoover administration create the nation's first gas tax.

 Jun 15 The Chaco War between Bolivia and Paraguay begins over a largely uninhabited region, the Gran Chaco, that was never clearly a part of either country but is now believed to have oil.
 The war will last three years.